kite9-org/kite9/README.md

 - [Text Flow](docs/Text.md).
 You can intelligently size SVG elements according to the text they contain, and flow text within the element a la HTML.
 - [Grids](docs/Grids.md).
 It's possible to add SVG elements to a grid, and have the grid resize to contain them all.

+## Output Formats

-## Batik
+### 1. Batik

-Kite9 is written in Java, and heavily based on [Apache Batik SVG Toolkit](https://xmlgraphics.apache.org/batik/), which supplies parsers for SVG and CSS, as well as conversion from SVG primitives to Java Graphics2D primitives for sizing and layout.
+Kite9 supports writing SVG using Java and heavily based on [Apache Batik SVG Toolkit](https://xmlgraphics.apache.org/batik/), which supplies parsers for SVG and CSS, as well as conversion from SVG primitives to Java Graphics2D primitives for sizing and layout.

+### 2. JavaScript

+Kite9 is cross-compiled into JS to run in the browser, using Houdini APIs.
+More coming.

 ## General Principles